ywnch/PUI2017_ywc249/HW5_ywc249/README.md

 - Discussed Chi-squared test with Sarah S. and Yukun
 - Zhiao and Yukun helped me with the chi-squared test codes
 - Yu helped correct my codes with KL divergence
+- Yukun helped adjusted my mistake in the WLS model

 ### HW 5-3
 - Clarify data sets and plotting questions with Yukun